athomasq/athomasq.github.io/threads/rentec-observability.md

+Renaissance Technologies' Medallion fund is, undoubtedly, the most successful hedge fund in history.
+The WSJ's Greg Zuckerman estimates that Medallion has returned 66% a year since 1998 (before fees).
+That's ... basically insane.

+Like all hedge funds, Rentec is pretty secretive about what it does.
+But there are smart people at Two Sigma and D E Shaw and Winton as well.
+How come they don't generate the same returns?
+What's Rentec doing that they don't?

+The source of Rentec's returns is one of the great unsolved mysteries of modern quant finance.
+(Note: it can't be a Ponzi, because Rentec doesn't accept outside money, and hasn't for years.)

+This has led to all sorts of outlandish speculation: from insider trading to market manipulation to breakthroughs in linguistics and computing to even time travel.

+But you don't have

+has a truly spectacular track record: supposedly 66% a year

 You don't have to invoke magic or time travel to explain Renaissance Technologies and their amazing track record.
 First-mover advantage suffices.
 (1/N)

 Consider this sequence of events: